-- - (b) At the Union's request, the Employer will provide an assessment of short-listed Applicant(s) relative to the criteria stated in Article 12.05(a), after an Appointment has been made. - 12.08 The appointee will inform the Employer within 2 weeks of their acceptance of the Appointment by signing back a copy of the letter.
+- 12.07(a) The Employer will provide the successful Applicant or appointee a letter of Appointment within 3 weeks of the close of the posting, the template of which is found at: https://hr.mcmaster.ca/employees/labour-relations/cupe-local-3906-unit-2-sessional-faculty/ The Employer will include in the letter of Appointment its best estimate, as of the date of the letter, projected enrolment and projected teaching assistant support for the Appointment. - (b) At the Union's request, the Employer will provide an assessment of short-listed Applicant(s) relative to the criteria stated in Article 12.05(a), after an Appointment has been made. - 12.08 The appointee will inform the Employer within 2 weeks of the Employer sending the Letter of Appointment electronically, their acceptance of the Appointment by signing back a copy of the letter.
 If the appointee decides to decline the offer, they must do so in writing.
 If an appointee does not respond within this time period the Employer may withdraw the offer and the Employer may offer the position to another Applicant who has applied subject to 12.03. - 12.09 Letters of Appointment, once signed by the employee and returned to the Employer, shall be sent to the Union within 30 days.
 Within 1 week of the Employer's receipt of the letter of acceptance from the successful Applicant, the Employer will indicate on the postings website that the position has been filled. - 12.10 The Employer agrees that it will not post and/or offer single unit Appointments with the intention of avoiding posting 3, or 6-unit Appointments.
-No posting or Appointment shall be for less than 1 unit. - 12.11(a) In the event an Appointment is filled by more than 1 employee, each employee will share proportionately in: - (i) the assigned wages; - (ii) the total seniority credits: - (iii) any applicable supplemental fees; and, - (iv) any applicable cancellation stipend. - (b) In the event an employee is sharing an Appointment with a non-bargaining unit member, the employee will receive the following in accordance with the proportion of the course Section(s) taught: - (i) the assigned wages: - (ii) the total seniority credits; - (iii) any applicable supplemental fees; and, - (iv) any applicable cancellation stipend.
+No posting or Appointment shall be for less than 1 unit. - 12.11(a) In the event an Appointment is filled by more than 1 employee, each employee will share proportionately in: - (i) the assigned wages;

+- (ii) the total seniority credits;

+- (iii) any applicable supplemental fees; and,

+- (iv) any applicable cancellation stipend.

+- (b) In the event an employee is sharing an Appointment with a non-bargaining unit member, the employee will receive the following in accordance with the proportion of the course Section(s) taught:

+- (i) the assigned wages;

+- (ii) the total seniority credits;

+- (iii) any applicable supplemental fees; and,

+- (iv) any applicable cancellation stipend.

-12.12 Teaching Experience for PhD Students
+Teaching Experience for PhD Students